-The green level introduces you to standing correctly on your skis, starting from a good stance and equipment check, to how to transfer weight and tip the skis on edge, then balance on them while they do the turning for you!
+This level is an introduction to effective movements and introduces you to standing correctly on your skis, starting from a good stance and equipment check, to how to transfer weight and tip the skis on edge, then balance on them while they do the turning for you!

 If you stand correctly on your skis, they will turn for you.How the Racers Ski, Warren Witherell, 1972

-Our journey to expert skiing starts with the green level, no matter how advanced you are, so you understand the dictionary we'll be using and the basic movements and skills, all captured in the photo below: the boots and skis tip and turn one way while the body tips and turns the other way!
+Our journey to expert skiing starts with this intro level, no matter how advanced you are, so you can focus on removing all unneccesary movements and understanding the dictionary we'll be using as well as the basic effective movements and skills, all captured in the photo below: the boots and skis tip and turn one way while the body tips and turns the other way!

 You may spend just a few runs or a few days here.
-If your current skiing is really good, you could progress to the blue level in just a few runs.
+If your current skiing is really good, you could progress to the effective level (blue runs) in just a few runs.
 For most though, it will take a few well spent days: remember, you are not just learning how to conquer the green runs, but are learning how to ski effectively and erase non-effective movements!

 So, please don't try to add something, optimize movements, execute more than we ask... the simplicity and very limited set and range of movements here serves a purpose in itself.

 We'll build some awareness of the upper and lower body, present a basic dictionary and make sure we can glide on green runs with the proper effective movements.